HaleOIC/UCB_CS61B/README.md

 - advanced programming
 - data structure

-For this repository, I have learned the courses are summer 2018
+For this repository, the courses I have learned is summer 2018